jvde-github/AIS-catcher/README.md

 - Renamed option ``-o`` to ``-c`` (option to select AIS channels). ``-o`` will be used for setting the output format in due course
 - Signal and ppm level reported
+- ``-T`` switch that stops the program after a specified number of seconds to facilitate experiments.
 - ...